RLS-Modding/rls_career_overhaul/ReadMe.md

    - Navigate to the [Releases](https://github.com/Raceless-RLS/rls_career_overhaul/releases) section of the mod's GitHub page.
    - Select the latest release.
    - Scroll to the bottom and download `rls_career_overhaul_v2.X.X.zip`.
-   - Download `rls_no_police.zip` if you don't want the police to spawn in career mode.

 2. **Move to Mods Folder**: